 Joining Groups will help increase your business’ visibility and expand your network.
 Relevant Groups could be those based in your locality (e.g. Lincolnshire Businesses Group) based on your industry (e.g. Agriculture UK & Europe Group) or based on your discipline (e.g. World Finance Network Group).
 Joining Groups isn’t about spamming them with posts about your business; it’s about interacting with its members and hopefully making useful connections.

 When you regularly update your profile and post content, more people in your network will not only see you, but they will also see information on your business.
 But don’t make it a daily flurry of updates; it’s generally recommended you post at least twice a week, and definitely no more than once each business day.

-Want to advertise on Facebook, but not sure how to?
+Want to learn more about making the most of LinkedIn?
 We can help you out.
 Get in touch with us at firstname.lastname@example.org